-As several different wildfires rage in Southern California on Wednesday, officials issue smoke and air quality advisories.
+As several different wildfires rage in Southern California on Wednesday, officials issued smoke and air quality advisories.

 Below is a list of smoke and air quality advisories for different areas around Southern California:

 The South Coast Air Quality Management District issued a smoke advisory due to the Creek, Rye and Skirball fires in Los Angeles County.